kurokobo/awx-on-k3s/README.md

 ### Prepare required files to deploy AWX

 Generate a Self-Signed certificate.
-Note that IP address can't be specified.
-If you want to use a certificate from public ACME CA such as Let's Encrypt or ZeroSSL instead of Self-Signed certificate, follow the guide on [📁 **Use SSL Certificate from Public ACME CA**](acme) first and come back to this step when done.
+Note that an IP address can't be specified.
+If you want to use a certificate from a public ACME CA such as Let's Encrypt or ZeroSSL instead of a Self-Signed certificate, follow the guide on [📁 **Use SSL Certificate from Public ACME CA**](acme) first and come back to this step when done.

 ```bash
 AWX_HOST="awx.example.com"